kmazrolina/iChores_Webpage/README.md

 This command generates an optimized bundle of the app in the build directory.

 ### Contributing
-We welcome contributions to the iChores React App.
 If you would like to contribute, please follow these steps:

 Fork the repository.
 Create a new branch for your feature or bug fix.